Homemade Lemon Marmalade

 What's So Great About the Recipe?

-The best part about this recipe has to be the fact that you don't need any fancy ingredients or complicated kitchen equipment to make it.
+• It's really really easy to make- just like my fig compote.
+You don't need any fancy ingredients or complicated kitchen equipment to make it.

-All you need is 2 simple ingredients and minutes of kitchen time to this versatile, bright and citrusy marmalade!
+• All you need is 2 simple ingredients and minutes of kitchen time to make this versatile, bright and citrusy marmalade!

 Recipe Ingredients